 During more than 20 years of experience in both the public and private sectors, Bill has worked on transactional, litigation, legislative, and policy matters for alternative project delivery and conventional infrastructure projects in the transportation, social infrastructure, renewable energy, broadband/telecommunications, and water/wastewater sectors.
 His clients include public entities/owners, private concessionaires/contractors, and financing parties in the procurement, negotiation, financing, and administration of P3 and infrastructure projects.

-- Represented the Pennsylvania Department of Transportation in connection with the Major Bridges P3 Initiative for the reconstruction and rehabilitation of nine major bridges located throughout the Commonwealth.
+- Represented the Pennsylvania Department of Transportation in connection with the Major Bridges P3 Initiative for the reconstruction and rehabilitation of nine major bridges through a pre-development agreement / DBFM.

 Pro Bono Experience